 The Pilatus Mountain Range

 The Pilatus mountain range is home to some amazing hikes and several natural landmarks that make Central Switzerland famous.
-The same can be said for Titlis mountain, the Uri Alps, and Lake Uri.
+The same applies to Titlis Mountain, the Uri Alps, and Lake Uri.

-If you’re the more active sort, climb one of the many mountains around Lake Lucerne for a heavenly view of the lake, city, and surrounding countryside.
+If you’re the more active, climb one of the many mountains around Lake Lucerne for a heavenly view of the lake, city, and surrounding countryside.
 Some mountains require advanced hiking skills, while others can be conquered by novice hikers or children looking for an adventure.

 For those who would like to take a shorter hike in the region, many trails and paths offer equally scenic views of the area.
-We’ll talk more about mountaineering and hiking in this stunning region later on.
+We’ll talk more about mountaineering and hiking in this stunning region later.

 See Related: Best Travel Lenses